The U.S. Army Corps of Engineers is responsible for maintaining a 9-foot navigation channel as an important component to the inland navigation system.

 - Close monitoring of river bottom conditions

-Since 2011, MVP has dredged an average of 1,102,000 cubic yards annually at 35 locations using both federal and contract hydraulic and mechanical dredges.
+Since 2012, the Corps has dredged an average of 1,065,000 cubic yards annually at 35 locations using both federal and contract hydraulic and mechanical dredges.
 The Corps extensively plans and actively manages dredged material placement for the long term to maximize beneficial use, including habitat and recreation activities, and improve navigation safety, all while reducing dredging requirements.
-Since 2011, 100% of the material dredged was placed at beneficial use sites.
+Since 2012, 100% of the material dredged has gone towards beneficial use.

-Channel conditions in MVP have improved following poor conditions due to significant flooding in 2019.
-Minimal channel widths and depths are still present in a few areas and will require additional dredging for the next couple years to allow unrestricted navigation.
+Minimal channel widths and depths are present in a few areas and will require additional dredging for the next couple years to allow unrestricted navigation.
 Coordination and flexibility with stakeholders and the public is crucial.
 The Corps has developed operational agreements with state regulatory agencies and frequently engages stakeholders and local communities.

 Capacity at temporary sites is maintained by periodically re-handling dredged material to permanent locations when available.
-A contract to unload 50,000 cubic yards of material from Dakota Island (Pool 7) was completed in September 2021.
+A contract to unload 50,000 cubic yards of material from the Homer West site (Pool 6) was completed in December 2021.

 The Corps continued planning on dredged material management plans for Pools 4 and 6 with public and agency outreach.
-Dredged material management plans were initiated in Pools 9 and 10 and a channel management study continues in Pool 3.
+Dredged material management plans were initiated in Pools 9 and 10 and a channel management study continues in Upper Pool 4.

 Congress authorized the Upper Mississippi River 9-Foot Channel Navigation Project via the Rivers and Harbors Act on July 3, 1930.
 Channel maintenance is 100% federally funded except for short segments of the Mississippi River in Minneapolis and on the Minnesota River.
 Non-federal sponsors are responsible for furnishing dredged material placement sites on those segments.